changliao1025/hexwatershed_tutorial/README.md

 - You need to edit the template configuration file to match with your data set paths.

 - Depending where you downloaded the data and the example, different configurations are required.

+6. Output files are stored within both pyflowline (conceptual river network) and hexwatershed (flow direction, etc.) folders.
+- Visualize the output `geojson` files using `QGIS`.
+- The `hexwatershed.json` file contains all the flow routing parameters.

 # Miscellaneous